jenswei/home-assistant-addons/opodsync/README.md

 https://github.com/jenswei/home-assistant-addons

-4. After adding the repository, the `OPODSync` add-on should appear in the list.
+4. After adding the repository, the `oPODSync` add-on should appear in the list.
 5. Click on it, then click **Install**.

 ## 🔧 Configuration